Downtown St. John's: Retail

 Downtown has many small stores including unique specialty stores and fashionable clothing boutiques for men and women.
 There are art galleries, bookstores, and music stores featuring the work of local artists scattered throughout the downtown.

 Government

 Departments and agencies of the Government of Canada maintain offices in several buildings in the downtown core, such as the John Cabot Building.

 Municipal

 Downtown St. John's is the home of the St. John's City Council Chamber at city hall.
 Offices for the mayor, city councillors, and additional staff are also located in city hall.

 Federal

-The Newfoundland and Labrador office for the regional federal minister is located downtown, as well many Federal Government departments and agencies are also located downtown in different buildings including: the Sir Humphrey Gilbert Building and the John Cabot Building.
+The Newfoundland and Labrador office for the regional federal minister is located downtown.
+Further, many Federal Government departments and agencies are also located downtown in different buildings.
+These include the Sir Humphrey Gilbert Building and the John Cabot Building.

 Demographic

 From the report from Statistics Canada named Defining Canada’s Downtown Neighbourhoods: 2016 Boundaries, Downtown St. John's has approximately 9,431 people living within its boundaries.
 The population density is approximately 31 people per hectare.